tharittk/dist-kv-raft/README.md

 When a `ShardKV` leader detects a new configuration, it determines which shards it now owns but doesn't have the data for.
 It then issues a `TransferShard` RPC to the replica group that *used to* own that shard to pull the data.

 Once the leader has gathered all the necessary data from other groups, it proposes a `Reconfigure` operation to its own Raft log.
 This operation contains the new configuration and all the shard data it just received.
 When this log entry is applied by the `runKVServer` loop, the replica group atomically updates to the new configuration and ingests the new data.
+⚠️ Note that the shard re-configuration mechanism I described so far is "naive".
+By that I mean the change in membership causes every node in the cluster to respond.
+In the industry-strength system, it is likely to use [Consistent Hashing](https://en.wikipedia.org/wiki/Consistent_hashing) scheme where such overhead is avoided.

 ```markdown
 And that's it!
 ```

-For anyone interested in a deep, hands-on understanding of distributed systems, I cannot recommend the [MIT 6.824 course materials](https://pdos.csail.mit.edu/6.824/) highly enough.
+For anyone interested in a deep, hands-on understanding of distributed systems, I cannot recommend the [MIT 6.824 course materials](https://pdos.csail.mit.edu/6.824/) enough.
 I think I forget to mention that the video lectures are also available on [Youtube](https://www.youtube.com/playlist?list=PLrw6a1wE39_tb2fErI4-WkMbsvGQk9_UB).
 You can pretty much get the full course experience 😁 - well, without the pain of mid-term and final exam !